 A collective voice of B.C. agriculture

-BCAC is comprised of nearly 30 member associations that represents 96% of the province's farm gate sales.
-Each association represents a distinct sector of producers or growers within BC’s agricultural industry.
-It's the support of these organizations that enable the BCAC to act on behalf of BC farmers and ranchers, advocating for their best interests on government issues and enhancing the effectiveness of our various programs and initiatives.
+BCAC is comprised of 28 member associations that represent 96% of the province's farm gate sales.
+Each association represents a distinct sector of producers or growers within B.C.’s agricultural industry.
+The support of these organizations enable BCAC to act on behalf of B.C. farmers and ranchers, advocating for their best interests on government issues and enhancing the effectiveness of our various programs and initiatives.

 Representing over 700 blueberry growers, the BC Blueberry Council enhances the viability and strategic development of the BC blueberry industry for the benefit of the growers through promotion, research, industry education and relationship building.

 The BC Broiler Hatching Egg Producers’ Association is a not-for-profit organization that is at the foundation of Canada’s chicken industry.
 There are 53 family-owned and operated hatching egg producers in B.C. that can produce over 9 million hatching eggs!

 As the voice of over 1200 cattle ranchers across the province, BC Cattlemen's Association (BCCA) strengthens the sustainability of the B.C. beef industry.
 BCCA promotes, encourages, protects and develops the cattle industry in British Columbia in an environmentally responsible manner.